Ouest-France/querydsl-postgrest/README.md

 ### Configure Postgrest

-QueryDsl postgrest provides class to simplify querying postgrest api using HttpExchange and require HttpClientAdapter.
+QueryDsl postgrest provides class to simplify querying postgrest api using PostgrestClient, It actually provides by default WebClient adapter `PostgrestWebClient` adapter.

-You could use any HttpClient (RestTemplate, OkHttpClient, WebClient) by using the good adapter.
+It's really easy to create your own HttpClientAdapter (RestTemplate, OkHttpClient, HttpConnexion, ...) by implementing `PostgrestClient` interface.

 You can also specify authenticators, interceptors (retry, transform) and every configuration (timeout, default headers, cookies, ...) you need to deploy.